GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Numerical Experiments

 where $C > 0$ is the so-called regularization parameter.
 Notice that the presence of the regularization makes the cost function strongly convex.
-We consider an \emph{online instance} of the classification problem in which each point $p_{i,k} \in \R^2$ is not static but moves along a circle of radius $r = 1$ according to the following law
+Each point $p_{i,k}^t \in \R^2$ moves along a circle of radius $r = 1$ according to the following law

 where $p_{i,k}^c \in \R^2$ represents the randomly generated center of the considered circle.
-We consider a network of $N=50$ agents and pick $m _i = 50$ for all $i\in \until{N}$.
+We consider a network of $N=50$ agents and pick $m _i = 5$ (for all $i$).
 We performed an experimental tuning to optimize the step-sizes to enhance the convergence properties of each algorithm.
-In particular, we selected $\alpha = 0.1$ for \algo/, $\alpha = 0.001$ for \GT/ and $\alpha = 0.001$ for \DGD/.
-We performed Monte Carlo simulations consisting of $100$ trials.
-In Figure~\ref{fig:logistic_montecarlo_relative_cost}, we plot the average across the trials of the relative cost error, namely $\frac{f_t(\avgxt) - f_t(\x^\star_t)}{f_t(\x^\star_t)}$, with $\x^\star_t$ being the minimum of $f_t$ for all $t$.
+In particular, we selected $\alpha = 0.1$ for \algo/, $\alpha = 0.05$ for \GT/, $\alpha = 0.1$ for \DGD/, and $\alpha = 0.1$ for \DADAM/.
+We performed Monte Carlo simulations consisting of $100$ trials, in which we alternatively consider an undirected, connected \er/ graph with connectivity parameter $0.5$, and a ring graph.
+In Fig.~\ref{fig:logistic_montecarlo_relative_cost}, we plot the average across the trials of the relative cost error, namely $\frac{f^t(\avgxtm) - f^t(\xstartm)}{f^t(\xstartm)}$, with $\xstartm$ being the minimum of $f^t$ for all $t$.

-The plot highlights that \algo/ exhibits a faster convergence compared to the other two algorithms, and achieves a smaller tracking error at steady-state.
+The plot highlights that \algo/ exhibits a faster convergence compared to the other algorithms, and achieves a smaller tracking error.

+Finally, we consider a static instance of problem~\eqref{eq:logistic_regression}, i.e., with fixed objective function $\fitm = f_i$ for all $t \ge 0$ and $i \in \until{N}$.
+We consider a network of $N=50$ agents in a ring topology.
+We take $\alpha = 0.001$ for \algo/, $\alpha = 0.01$ for \GT/, $\alpha = 0.1$ for \DGD/, and $\alpha = 0.5$ for \DADAM/.
+In Fig.~\ref{fig:static}, we plot the error $\norm{\avgxtm - x_\star}$ achieved by the considered methods, where $x_\star \in \R^d$ is the (fixed) optimal solution of the problem.
+Fig.~\ref{fig:static} clearly shows the benefit of the tracking mechanism, which allows \algo/ and \GT/ to achieve the exact problem solution.
+The plot also shows that \algo/ is faster than \GT/.